ssdeanx/Gemini-CLI-Web/README.md

 - **Mobile Navigation** - Bottom tab bar for easy thumb navigation
 - **Adaptive Layout** - Collapsible sidebar and smart content prioritization
 - **Add to Home Screen** - Add a shortcut to your home screen and the app will behave like a PWA

+### Monaco Editor

+- **Monaco Editor** - Advanced code editor with syntax highlighting and live editing
+- **Code Completion** - Autocomplete features for code snippets and functions
+- **Syntax Highlighting** - Highlighting of different programming languages
+- **Live Editing** - Edit code directly in the editor
+- **Code Folding** - Collapse and expand code blocks for better readability
+- **Chat Modal** - Chat mode that can interact with the Monaco Editor

+### Spec File Generation

+- **Spec File Generation** - Generate design, requirements, and tasks files
+- **Design File Generation** - Generate design files for UI
+- **Requirements File Generation** - Generate requirements files for testing
+- **Tasks File Generation** - Generate tasks files for automation
+- **User Input** - User input is used to generate the spec files
+- **Retry and Save** - Retry and save the generated spec files
+- **Save Spec Files** - Save the generated spec files, in the project spec folder
+- **Use Spec Files** - Use the generated spec files in Gemini CLI for further development, features, and more.

 ## Architecture